Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class3/README.md

 You should be in your class working directory that is /scratch/micro612w21_class_root/micro612w21_class/username

 > ***v.
 Set up a conda environment using a YML file***

-The YML file - `MICRO582.yml` required for generating the conda environment is located here:
+The YML file - `MICRO582_class4_QC.yml` required for generating a conda environment for our next class is located here:

 ```
 /scratch/epid582w22_class_root/epid582w22_class/shared_data/conda_envs